PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/StepReadySeated.prompt.md

 HEADER( __Ready to Start__ )

-- Adopt the *__seated__* posture in the GRIP chair.
+- Adopt the *__seated__* posture in the CHAIR.

-- Attach Chest Marker Structure to your torso and verify that it is well centered left-to-right on your chest.
+- Attach CHESTMARKERS to your torso and verify that it is well centered left-to-right on your chest.

-- Place the Virtual Reality Headset on your forehead in preparation for performing science tasks.
+- Place the HMD on your forehead in preparation for performing science tasks.

-- Attach the Hand Marker Structure to your *__right__* hand.
+- Attach the HANDMARKERS to your *__right__* hand.

-- Take the Remote Control in your *__left__* hand.
+- Take the REMOTE in your *__left__* hand.

-CENTER( IMAGE(Pictures/Seated.jpg, 240) )
+CENTER( IMAGE(Pictures/Seated.jpg, 200) )

-SUBHEADER(Pull the Virtual Reality Headeset over your eyes then press the Center Button on the Remote Control to begin. )
+CENTER(Pull the HMD over your eyes then press the Center Button on the REMOTE to begin. )